1. National Cancer Institute designation, the university's No. 1 research priority, was achieved in July 2012.

 • Reproductive sciences: Launched in 2010 under the leadership of Michael Soares, Ph.D., KU Medical Center's Institute for Reproductive Health and Regenerative Medicine (IRHRM) has brought more than 40 research laboratories together to combine our strengths in clinical, translational and basic science research focusing on reproductive biology, developmental origins of health and disease and epigenetics and stem cell biology.
 Its centers are highly interactive, with key programs in faculty development, postdoctoral training, and graduate education.

 1. The KU Center for Technology Commercialization (KUCTC) was organized around the management of intellectual property, entrepreneurship, company formation, and industry partnerships.
 A new executive team is providing leadership and focus across those areas.
+Update: The name of the office was later changed to the University of Kansas Innovation and Collaboration (KUIC).

 1. A goal of the ECG engagement is to write new bridging funding and salary policies regarding research productivity.